senurah/module-ballerinax-mailchimp.transactional/examples/transactional-template-flow/Transactional Template Flow.md

-# Transactional Template Flow Example
+# Transactional template flow example

 This example demonstrates how to manage the lifecycle of a transactional email template using the Mailchimp Transactional API.
 It covers: